M.A.C. Is Giving Away Free Lipstick This Weekend—Here’s How To Get Yours

 Got a minute?
 Here’s your mid-day roundup of all your need-to-know news in fashion, beauty, entertainment, and beyond.

-M.A.C. is giving out free lipstick for National Lipstick Day—here’s how to get some.
+MAC is giving out free lipstick (which normally costs $18!) for National Lipstick Day—get it at MAC locations and other stores that sell the brand on Saturday, July 29.
 [Bustle]

 STFU: BuzzFeed’s Tasty released a smart cooktop that tells you when your food is done.
 [The Verge]